viriat0/polis-whitepaper/EN_Polis_Cryptocurrency_Whitepaper.md

 ## Abstract

 Polis (ticker: POLIS) is a cryptocurrency oriented towards the community.
-This cryptocurrency has a system of self-financing through decentralized government.
+This cryptocurrency has a system of self-financing through decentralized governance.
 One of the main focuses is to serve as source between the digital communities and marginalized environments of the countries in development.
 Supported by a strong digital community and promoting financial developments, economic and digital innovation, Polis aims to be a thrust of change in the communities.
 This coin does not have nor will have an ICO or a “Crowdfunding”.
 The team of developers is maintained using the premine generated (1%) and keeping the 1% of Masternodes of the currency, ensuring that 99% will be in the hands of the community.
 In the future, the mode of financing the projects that will be held on this platform will be consulted with the community.

 Polis comes from the greek, and it means community, “Polis empowers people”.
 Polis is a cryptocurrency for the community.
 People thrive when they can connect and trade freely.
 Polis uses decentralized advanced blocks chain technology to solve important problems for our global community.